Dance Education EdD

 Incoming students are considered exclusively for the following opportunity:

-• TC Doctoral Fellowships: This fellowship offers three years of tuition remission as well as a stipend.
+• TC Doctoral Fellowships: This fellowship offers four years of tuition remission as well as a stipend.
 These fellowships are awarded by the college to incoming students only and are highly competitive.
-Since the inception of the Dance Education Program in 2018, two Dance Education doctoral students have been awarded this fellowship.

 New, as well as current students, are considered annually for multiple funding opportunities:

-• Arnhold EdD Fellowships: These partial scholarships are awarded annually by the program in consultation with the Office of Financial Aid.
+• Arnhold EdD Scholarships: These partial scholarships are awarded annually by the program in consultation with the Office of Financial Aid.
 All applicants and students are eligible and considered.

-• Arnhold Institute Assistantships: Graduate Research Assistant and Graduate Administrative Fellow positions are selected by the Executive Director, Assistant Director, and Senior Fellow of the Arnhold Institute.
-These positions require up to 20 hours of work each week collaborating with faculty and affiliated scholars on institute projects.
-For this reason, full-time students who are available during day-time hours are given priority consideration for these opportunities.
-GRAs and GAFs may not hold a full-time job in addition to their Institute position.
-The GRA and GAF positions offer partial tuition remission and a stipend.
+• Arnhold Institute Administrative Fellow: These positions are offered occasionally and typically require up to 20 hours of work each week supporting programmatic administration and collaborating with faculty and affiliated scholars on institute projects.
+As such, students who are available during day-time hours are given priority consideration for these opportunities.
+Prior administrative experience is required.
+AFs may not hold a full-time job in addition to their Institute position.
+The AF positions offer partial tuition remission each semester.
+When available, this opportunity is announced via students’ TC email.

 • EdD Program Stipends: The Dance Education program offers stipends to support doctoral study endeavors, such as conference presentations, dissertation research travel, and leadership initiatives that enhance the community of TC.

-• Zankel Urban Fellowships: Managed by TC’s Office of School and Community Partnerships, students may apply annually for a host of projects that serve work with disadvantaged inner-city youth, including the Math in Motion: Elementary Math & Dance Engagement project.
+• Zankel Urban Fellowships: Managed by TC’s Office of School and Community Partnerships, students may apply annually for a host of projects that serve work with disadvantaged inner-city youth.
 Information is available here.

 • College-wide and External Scholarships: The Office of Financial Aid provides resources for additional funding opportunities that may be found here.